List of Mermaid Melody Pichi Pichi Pitch characters: Supporting characters

-Tarō is Lucia's music teacher and Hanon's boyfriend (she refers to him as 太郎ちゃん, Tarō-chan).
+Tarō is Lucia's music teacher.
 He had met a mermaid in the past (Sara), and made a piano piece for her, not knowing what happened to her after their last meeting.
 In the anime, he was acquainted with Kaito's dad seeking advice on music.
 Tarō wishes to make amends with Sara.
 He later moves to Germany after giving Hanon a sheet music as a gift for helping him.